systematic-magic/aop/text.rst

 11.4.
 Check that figure numbers are assigned to figures sequentially and there are no gaps in a sequence.

-** !!!if you see different sequence - chceck with the author"
+If you see that figures are presented on the page not in sequence, then check with corresponding author whether it is possible to put them back in sequence.

 11.5.
 Check figure callouts in the text: